 No End in Sight

 Every day we use words like infinite, without end or eternal.
 But how big is infinite?
 What exists in an infinite number?
 And how can we even contemplate inifinity?
-"Kein Ende in Sicht" (No End in Sight), the traveling exhibition from the Mathematikum Gießen addresses these questions and is visiting the MAINS until December 19, 2021 (closed September 1–30, 2021).
+"Kein Ende in Sicht" (No End in Sight), the traveling exhibition from the Mathematikum Gießen addresses these questions and is visiting the MAINS until January 16, 2022 (closed December 20, 2021 – January 5, 2022).
 Over 20 experiments lead visitors through the phenomenon of infinity.

 - How many guests can fit in Hilberts Hotel?